Next Chapters - Addressing Climate Change

 climate-change

-Background on Making a Difference on Climate Change
+Pre-reunion: Making a Difference on Climate Change, April 28, 2022, 8:00 PM

 Without major changes, human actions are forecast to cause global warming and catastrophic consequences.
 Many of us are deeply concerned; some of us are already taking actions while others are wondering how to get involved.